Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
 Ballentine, G.R.
 Smith, Elliott, Long, Pitts, G.M.
-Smith, Yow, Crosby, Blackwell and Willis
+Smith, Yow, Crosby, Blackwell, Willis and Davis

 Document Path: l:\council\bills\ggs\22907zw17.docx